numericalalgorithmsgroup/LAPACK_Examples/README.md

 The results will be compared with a set of expected results which are located in the examples/baseresults directory.

+To compile a single example, a command such as:

+  make compiler=gfortran dgetrf_example.r

+should work.

 # Test platforms
 The GNUmakefile currently has knowledge of the following Fortran compilers: